Tallulah (DJ): Return to London

-Tallulah went on to DJ at the heart of London’s club scene for more than 35 years and was DJing right up until his death.
+Tallulah went on to DJ at the heart of London's club scene for more than 40 years and was DJing up until his death.

 In late-March 2008, when Tallulah failed to turn up to his club residency, fellow DJ and nearby neighbor Tasty Tim went around to Tallulah's apartment off Ladbroke Grove in North Kensington to check that Tallulah was okay.
-Tallulah had suffered a cardiac arrest and passed away at his apartment on 28 March 2008.
+Tallulah had suffered a cardiac arrest and died at his apartment on 28 March 2008.
 Over 500 people, including many friends, celebrities, and DJ's associated with Tallulah's career, attended his funeral and memorial service on 11 April held at Kensal Rise.
-A Facebook page ‘In Memory of Tallulah’ was set up in his honour for friends and fans to leave their personal memories and tributes.
+A Facebook page In Memory of Tallulah was set up in his honour for friends and fans to leave their personal memories and tributes.

-Tallulah's lifelong friend Granville King passed away in 2013.
+Tallulah's lifelong friend Granville King died in 2013.
 A couple of months prior to Tallulah's passing, Tallulah met up with Iain Williams in Brighton.
 Tallulah and Williams discussed the writing of the DJ's biography.
 Williams agreed to write the book and had already commenced drafting it a couple of months before Tallulah's death occurred.
 The book entitled Club Feet and Disco Dancing is centered on Tallulah's early career and his years spent living with Granville King and Williams in Notting Hill during the culturally subversive 1970s and 1980s.
 After Tallulah's death, and following the subsequent death of Granville King, Williams has temporarily put the project on hold.

-A portrait of Tallulah painted by the artist Mark Wardell (Trademark) is housed in a private collection.